tooljump/tooljump/docs/docs/recipes/connecting-to-azure.md

 Depending on your situation, there are a number of approaches you can use, all with pros and cons.
 Carefully review the options below and choose the one that best fits your scenario:

-### Option 1: Give Tooljump access to the resources you need
+### Option 1: Give ToolJump access to the resources you need

 Use this if:
-- ✅ Tooljump runs in Azure and all resources you are interested in are in the same tenant/subscription
+- ✅ ToolJump runs in Azure and all resources you are interested in are in the same tenant/subscription

 When your service runs **inside Azure** (VM, App Service, Functions, Container Apps, AKS), you don’t need any long‑lived secrets.
 Instead, you attach a **Managed Identity** (system‑assigned or user‑assigned) to the compute resource.
 Azure automatically provides **short‑lived tokens** via the Instance Metadata Service (IMDS), and Azure SDKs use **DefaultAzureCredential** to obtain and refresh these credentials automatically.